dj-nitehawk/MiniDevTo/Article Src/article.md

-**the goal of this article** is to introduce you to an alternative, more developer friendly way of bulding web apis with asp.net 6 instead of the more commonly used mvc controllers.
+**the goal of this article** is to introduce you to an alternative, more developer friendly way of building web apis with asp.net 6 instead of the more commonly used mvc controllers.

 **we will be exploring** the open source endpoint library [FastEndpoints](https://fast-endpoints.com/) which is built on top of the new minimal api in .net 6, where we can get all the performance benefits without the pain-points of minimal api. the resulting code-base is cleaner to navigate and project maintainability becomes a breeze when combined with [vertical slice architecture](https://www.ghyston.com/insights/architecting-for-maintainability-through-vertical-slices), no matter the size or complexity of the project, because the framework stays out of your way so you can focus on the engineering & functional aspects of your systems.